 This is a small and friendly class.
 Newcomers, both beginners and those with previous yoga experience, are always welcome.
 Come along and try the first class for FREE!

 Please wear comfortable clothes that you can move in and something warm to put on for relaxation.
-Bring a mat (I can lend you one to start with, if you don’t have one yet), blanket and maybe a cushion for relaxation.
+Bring a mat, blanket and maybe a cushion for relaxation.

 The practice of yoga brings strength and flexibility to the body, calms the mind and refreshes the spirit.
 Yoga is non-competitive and is not about achieving the ‘perfect’ pose, rather it is about the journey there, working with awareness.
 Postures can be modified – or even missed out completely if you wish.